drake495/PAI-FileShare-skill/README.md

 1. Install and configure the [Nextcloud desktop client](https://nextcloud.com/install/#install-clients)
 2. Ensure `~/Nextcloud/` is your sync root (or adjust the path in `SKILL.md`)
-3. Place this skill in your Claude Code skills directory (e.g., `~/.claude/skills/FileShare/`)
+3. Place this skill in your PAI skills directory (e.g., `~/.claude/skills/FileShare/`)

 ## Structure